drpshtiwan/livewire-async-select/docs-src/guide/async-loading.md

 ## Selected Items Endpoint

-When editing forms, you need to load already-selected items:
+When editing forms, you need to load already-selected items.
+You have two options:

+### Option 1: Using selected-endpoint (API Call)

+Load selected items from an endpoint:

 ```html
 <livewire:async-select